Exercises – Long Day#

 Question a#

-Assume that \({\mathbf A}\) is a diagonal matrix.
-Show that for all natural numbers \(k\) the matrix \({\mathbf A}^k\) is also a diagonal matrix.
+Assume that \({\mathbf D}\) is a diagonal matrix.
+Show using induction on \(k\) that the matrix \({\mathbf D}^k\) also is a diagonal matrix for all natural numbers \(k\).

 Question b#